Chevy Cobalt years to avoid — most common problems

 The Chevy Cobalt suffers from a lot of bad rap.
 That, however, does not mean that all the models in its production line are terrible.
 Here are the best model years for Chevy’s Cobalt.

 These two Cobalt models have pretty good reliability ratings.
-2009 Cobalt delivered an above-average performance and did not have the kind of severe issues the older models did.
+2009 Cobalt delivered an above-average performance and did not have the kind of severe issues the older models did, and the 2010 model was even better and made the best possible option overall.

 Is the Chevy Cobalt worth buying?